-Gather uses data to get toilets to people who need them.
+Gather uses data intelligence to get toilets to people who need them.

 We exist to bring people and data together to solve the urban sanitation crisis.
 By 2020, we want to transform how sanitation is provided for five million people in four emerging cities across the world.